Migrate equal? to identical?

 The reason I propose this, and why it is an issue for myself, is in of the design of assertion frameworks.
 For example, #assert_equal is a comparison of #==, not #equal?.
 We run into this naming conundrum and end up having to use assertion names that don't correspond well to the names of the underlying comparison.
 So that's the practical reason.
 But formally speaking, I think #identical? also better b/c it is more precise.

-Updated by kernigh (George Koehler) almost 7 years ago
+Updated by kernigh (George Koehler) over 7 years ago

 The name of #equal? is part of a pattern.

 a == b # least strict

 If #equal? loses its name, the pattern would be less obvious.
 Also, #eql? would lose its position between #== and #equal?.